What You Should Consider When Thinking About £100,000 Life Insurance

 Several different types of life insurance policies cover many different areas and can be acquired at varying monthly premiums.

 Before deciding that £100,000 of life insurance is what you want or need, reviewing and understanding all available options is essential.

 Level Term Assurance

-Suppose the policyholder should pass away within the term of the policy, the insurance company will pay out a lump sum of cash to beneficiaries that was agreed upon and outlined in the policy.
+Suppose the policyholder should pass away within the term of the policy.
+In that case, the insurance company will pay out a lump sum of cash to beneficiaries that were agreed upon and outlined in the policy.

-This type of policy and lump sum payment is most often used to cover expenses for the surviving family members or pay off an interest-only mortgage.
+This type of policy and lump sum payment is often used to cover expenses for the surviving family members or pay off an interest-only mortgage.

 Whole of Life Insurance

 Whole of Life Insurance is similar to Level Term, but it does not have a set term in which it can be considered active.

 This means that, regardless of the number of years the holder has had the policy, it will pay out a lump sum to the listed beneficiaries.